openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 The Wallet MUST present to the Notification Endpoint a valid Access Token issued at the Token Endpoint as defined in (#token_endpoint).

-Note: A Credential Issuer that requires a request to the Notification Endpoint MUST ensure the Access Token issued by the Authorization Server is valid at the Notification Endpoint.
+A Credential Issuer that requires a request to the Notification Endpoint MUST ensure the Access Token issued by the Authorization Server is valid at the Notification Endpoint.

 The notification from the Wallet is idempotent.
 When the Credential Issuer receives multiple identical calls from the Wallet for the same `notification_id`, it returns success.
-Due to the network errors, there are no guarantees that a Credential Issuer receives a notification within a certain time period or at all.
+Due to the network errors, there are no guarantees that a Credential Issuer will receive a notification within a certain time period or at all.

 Communication with the Notification Endpoint MUST utilize TLS.